sahansamarasinghe001/Feedback/README.md

 # Feedback

-this file contains the feedback API
+this repo contains the feedback service

+make sure you create a mysql database named apidata and include the path in application.properties config file.
 Database name : apidata